 Chances are you will have a break-fee if you decide to break a fixed rate before it matures.
 The break fee isn't really a cost and will reflect the interest differential on the loan over its remaining fixed term.
 You will save a similar amount in interest that will effectively offset the fee.

 The rationale for breaking your fixed rate would be to lock in a low long-term fixed rate now rather than wait until your loan matures.
 For some people this will make sense, especially if they have tight cash flow and want certainty.
 None of us really know where rates will be in 12 months time.
 The impact of the "Herd" could see longer term rates jump up fast when they do eventually start to increase.
-If you want us to do a Mortgage Review and work out your break fees and whether or not it is worthwhile breaking your mortgage then complete our Mortgage Review form or email your adviser.
+If you want us to do a Mortgage Review and work out your break fees and whether or not it is worthwhile breaking your mortgage then get in touch or email your adviser.
 We'll need to know your loan balance, fixed maturity date and how long you fixed it for.